replicatedhq/replicated-docs/docs/enterprise/image-registry-settings.md

 1. (Optional) Click **Stop using registry** if you want to remove the registry settings from the app manager.

-## Change Private Registries for Air Gap Clusters {#air-gap}
+## Change Private Registries in Air Gap Clusters {#air-gap}

-During air gap installations, you configure a private registry for the app manager to push images to.
+During air gap installations, you configure a private registry where the app manager pushes images.
 You can change the private registry settings at any time in the admin console.

 To change private registry settings for an air gap cluster: